Royal icing cookies are one of my home baking obsessions. There are so many design possibilities, and I love experimenting with different techniques.

-The second tip, separate the royal icing into different containers.
-I’ve said this in a tutorial video before, but it’s worth repeating.
-When you are working with royal icing, you can ruin it by adding too much water.
-However, if you have extra icing set aside, you can add some of it to bring the consistency back.
-You can’t save it if you ruin all of your icing.
 Another reason to separate your icing is that the royal icing starts drying quickly.
 Keep the container sealed or covered with a damp paper towel.
 Mixing crusty edges of a bowl will give you clumpy icing, which is no fun and will stop up your piping bag.
-Coloring your icing in separate containers is suggested too unless you rinse the container each time.
+Coloring your icing in separate containers is suggested, too, unless you rinse the container each time.
 Here are some video tutorials to help with royal icing.

-The third tip, your cookies aren’t going to look like Pinterest wins the first time.
-Be sure to have realistic expectations about your cookies and don’t forget to practice.
+Your cookies aren’t going to look like Pinterest wins the first time.
+Be sure to have realistic expectations about your cookies, and don’t forget to practice.
 Practicing is part of the fun!
 If your cookies are not what you thought they would be, eat them and try again.
-Haha, I’m sure you have some friends and family who wouldn’t mind a less than perfect, yet tasty cookie.
-Don’t be hard on yourself and have some fun creating and trying different designs.

-Finally, on to my new Mother’s Day cookie designs.
-I wanted to try the rustic wood looking background for the lavender bunch, and I am pleased with how it turned out.
-It was super easy too.
-For some reason, I didn’t film the wood grain part, so I’ll try to explain it for you.
+I didn’t film the wood grain process, so I’ll try to explain it to you.
 Take the back of a spoon and spread thick consistency royal icing over the cookie.
-Once the cookie is covered, use a toothpick to make deep lines for the shiplap look, and make shallow marks for wood grain.
+Once the cookie is covered, use a toothpick to make deep lines for the shiplap look, and make slight marks for wood grain.
 I let the background dry overnight before adding the lavender bunch on top.
 Here’s a video of the piping process.
-I used a Wilton tip #3.
+I used Wilton tip #3.

 When I was going through my cookie cutters, I found a gingerbread house cutter and thought it would make a cute Mother’s Day cookie with this phrase: “Home is where mom is.”
-I decided not to add too many details to the cookie and focus on the phrase with some flowers.
+I decided not to add too many details to the cookie and focus on the words with some flowers.
 The bricks are food coloring mixed with water to use as paint.

-If you are curious about which supplies you should purchase, I have created an Amazon shopping list which includes what I use to decorate my cookies.
+If you are curious about which supplies you should purchase, I have created an Amazon shopping list, which includes what I use to decorate my cookies.

-The royal icing recipe can be found here, and the cookie recipe is here.
+The royal icing recipe can be found here, and the cookie recipe I love is here.